-Angela Lince is on of APN’s staff editors.
-She’s a senior at SUNY Plattsburgh majoring in Public Relations and Multimedia Journalism.
-She’s preparing her future in the following fields by obtaining hands-on experience, an example of this being, video and reporting work for a local Plattsburgh newspaper, The Press-Republican.
-While Angela is very involved with academics, she also enjoys being able to return home to her family in Oriskany Falls, N.Y.
+Angela Lince is a senior at SUNY Plattsburgh, majoring in public relations and multimedia journalism.
+She’s preparing for her future by obtaining hands-on experience in the field, an example of this being video and reporting work for a local Plattsburgh newspaper, the Press-Republican.
+Currently, Angela is engaged in her internship at SUNY Plattsburgh’s Title IX program and also maintains a diversity-based campaign called “I Am an Ally.”
+While Angela is very involved with academics, she also enjoys being able to return home to her family in Central, N.Y.
 There, she rollerblades, plays guitar and runs on the country trails.

 Note from the Editor: